You can also downoad c copy of the updated handbook below.

 Your Child’s Health

-Except during inclement weather, the Child Care and Early Years Act requires that children in our care for more than 6 hours be taken out-of-doors for two hours each day throughout the year.
-Outdoor play is a time when children have the opportunity to develop and improve their large muscle skills, which are a very important part of a child’s development.
+Except during inclement weather, the Child Care and Early Years Act requires that children in our care for more than 6 hours be taken out-of-doors for a minimum of two hours each day, throughout the year.
+Among many benefits, outdoor play is a time when children have the opportunity to develop and practice their large muscle skills, which are a very important part of a child’s development.
 Children are expected to participate in all aspects of the program.
 Staff are not available to supervise any children indoors while their class is participating in outdoor play.
 Please ensure that your child has appropriate clothing for the weather.

 In the Infant areas, each child is on an individual schedule based on the parent’s written instructions.
 Parents must provide food and formula for their child.
 Parents providing formula and/or food must label all containers with the child’s name.
 The childcare will provide homogenized milk.
 When the child is capable of eating foods that are on the menu, food will also be supplied and adapted to the consistency necessary for the child’s age/stage.